NicolasKheirallah/NextJs-M365-Blog/data/blog/Create-Viva-Connection-With-Multiple-Landing-Pages.md

 authors: ['default']
 ---

+---WIP---

-So it's not that uncommon that some companies are very decentrialised and that they have multiple home sites on a tenant This usually means that each company/country/etc has their own sites in that tenant.
+So it's not that uncommon that some companiesS are very decentrialised and that they have multiple home sites on a tenant This usually means that each company/country/etc has their own sites in that tenant.
 So this is a step to step guide for creating multiple apps!